dtak/local-independence-public/README.md

 disentangle such factors, (2) it's hard to achieve sparsity for expressive model classes like neural networks, and (3) this only gives us one model.

-In this project, our goal is to overcome dataset ambiguity by learning an _ensemble_ of classifiers that make statistically independent predictions, but nevertheless all perform perfectly on the training set.
-These two goals are clearly at odds, because if all models perfectly classify the training set, then their predictions can't be independent.
-But independence is always relative to a distribution, and our training set might not be distributed in the same way as our test set, or as we think the model may be used in the real world; really, we would like to learn an ensemble that _extrapolates_ outside our training set in independent ways.
+In this project, our goal is to overcome dataset ambiguity by learning an ensemble of classifiers that make _statistically independent_ predictions, but nevertheless all perform perfectly on the training set.
+These two goals clearly compete, because if all models perfectly classify the training set, then their predictions can't be independent.
+But independence is always relative to a distribution, and our training set might not be distributed in the same way as our test set, or as we think the model may be used in the real world; really, we would like to learn models that _extrapolate_ outside our training set in independent ways.

-Because we don't know this distribution over which we want independence, we instead settle for _local_ independence, which we define as follows: for a given input `x`, our classifiers (which might predict the same label for `x`) nevertheless have independent probability outputs when we perturb `x` (with infinitesimal-variance Gaussian noise).
+Because this is hard to quantify, especially without the distribution over which we want independence, we instead settle for a notion of _local_ independence, which we define as follows: for a given input `x`, our classifiers must have statistically independent probability outputs when we perturb `x` with infinitesimal-variance Gaussian noise.
 It turns out that this condition is satisfied if and only if our classifiers have orthogonal _input gradients_ at `x`.
-So in this work, we try to achieve local independence everywhere by jointly training an ensemble of models with a penalty on the cosine similarity of their gradients.
+So in this work, we try to achieve local independence everywhere by jointly training an ensemble of models with a penalty on the squared cosine similarity of their input gradients.
 And we find that on datasets with ground-truth interpretable classification functions, this technique lets us learn models that recover them.
 For more details, check out the [paper](https://arxiv.org/abs/1806.08716) or the notebooks below!